-The Passing Zone is one of the most successful and sought-after corporate acts working today.
+The Passing Zone is one of the most successful and sought-after corporate acts working today who can keynote, provide entertainment, and/or host and emcee an event.
+Most importantly, they promise to provide you with an unexpected, unique, and fresh performance.
 This is their story.

 Owen Morse and Jon Wee met in 1986 at a juggling convention and instantly knew they were destined to be a team.
-But they decided to graduate from college first.
-Which they both did.
-Rather than pursue careers in Economics and Psychology, they lit some torches, and started throwing stuff into the air.
-And things clicked.
+First, they graduated from college and then, rather than pursue careers in Economics and Psychology, they lit some torches, and started throwing stuff into the air.
 Two weeks after their first performance together they won the Silver Medal at the International Juggler’s Association Teams Competition.
 The next year they won the Gold.
-That recognition earned an invitation to appear at the renowned Comedy and Magic Club in Los Angeles, where on their first night they were approached by the “Tonight Show” talent scout and booked for their first national television appearance in September 1990.
+That recognition earned an invitation to appear at the renowned Comedy and Magic Club in Los Angeles, where on their first night they were approached by the “Tonight Show” talent scout and booked their first national television appearance in September 1990.
 Their first feature film followed, The Addams Family Movie, where Jon and Owen doubled for Gomez (Raul Julia) and Uncle Fester (Christopher Lloyd) in the climactic Mamushka dagger-passing scene.
 More recently, they appeared in the award-winning comedy documentary, The Aristocrats.

 The Passing Zone’s first London appearance was in the Royal Variety Performance at the Dominion Theatre, performing for Prince Charles and sharing the bill with Tony Bennett and Riverdance.
 Most recently, they were finalists on NBC’s America’s Got Talent where they lost one million dollars to an 11-year-old.
 They were the highest-rated comedy act, and they eventually won the affection of David Hasselhoff who previously claimed to hate all jugglers.

-Corporate entertainment and keynote speaking gradually became their primary market, for which they are a natural fit.
-Their act is clean, so it offends no one.
-They appeal to all ages, and all walks of life, so whether their audience is a group of mechanical contractors, software engineers, hairdressers, or billionaire business leaders, they are always a hit.
+Corporate entertainment and keynote speaking gradually became their primary market.
+Their clean act appeals to all ages, at all walks of life, so whether their audience is a group of mechanical contractors, software engineers, hairdressers, or billionaire business leaders, they are always a hit.
 Not only do they entertain, but they customize their performances by juggling a company’s product, incorporating their slogans, and inspiring groups to be better teams.

 Jon and Owen are known as much for their comedy as their juggling skills.
 They were featured twice on the gala stage at the Just for Laughs Comedy Festival in Montreal and have opened for comedians Bill Cosby, George Carlin, Bob Newhart, Bob Hope, and Penn & Teller.
 Television appearances have included “Comic Strip Live,” “An Evening at The Improv,” “MADtv,” Penn & Teller’s “Sin City Spectacular,” “Steve Harvey’s Big Time,” and regular returns to NBC’s “Today.”
-And they were commentators on ESPN for their coverage of the World Juggling Federation competitions.
-A year ago they were guest performers at The White House.
+Plus, they were commentators on ESPN for their coverage of the World Juggling Federation competitions.
+They have also been guest performers at The White House.

 The Passing Zone have been awarded five Guinness World Records and 18 Gold Medals from the International Juggler’s Association.
 They were recently presented with that organization’s Award of Excellence, for “excellence in the art of juggling through professional performance,” which is the most prestigious award in juggling (essentially the Juggling Hall of Fame), given to only thirteen acts worldwide.